 Hospice Malta has embarked on a journey to fund the much-needed project that will see Malta’s first Hospice Complex become a reality.

-The first step of this journey will focus the Human and Financial resources required to upgrade, finish and equip the place with all the medical apparatus and professionals required to run a state-of-the-art Hospice Complex.
+The first step of this journey will focus on the Human and Financial resources required to upgrade, finish and equip the place with all the medical apparatus and professionals required to run a state-of-the-art Hospice Complex.

 The newly refurbished building will become the main premises for Hospice Malta and is expected to help further enhance the already established palliative community services provided by Hospice since 1989.
 St Michael Hospice will also house an In-Patient palliative care Unit complementing all the other services for a more comprehensive approach.
 The present-day therapy services will be expanded and a number of Out-patient clinics will also be introduced.
 St.Michael Hospice will also enhance its educational wing which will open many opportunities to exchange expertise with other Hospices across Europe and beyond.

 All Hospice services are free of charge.
 As an NGO, we, however, seek assistance from individuals and businesses to enable our operations to continue serving those who need it most.
-If you would like to support the St.Michael Hospice Project kindly make a donation at hospicemalta.org/online-shop or get in touch to learn about how you can make a difference.
+If you would like to support the St.Michael Hospice Project kindly make a donation at hospicemalta.org/supporting-hospice/donations or get in touch to learn about how you can make a difference.

 While we work hard to collect the funds needed and coordinate resources to make St.Michael Hospice a reality, we will continue to provide and improve our community services.